cloud-gov/cg-site/content/docs/ops/contingency-plan.md

 If all AWS regions are disrupted, Cloud Operations will deploy the system to another BOSH-supported IaaS provider (such as Microsoft Azure).

 ### RDS
 The Cloud platforms major services (CloudFoundry, BOSH, Concourse, and UAA) rely on databases provided by RDS.
-In case of corruption or an outage, follow the steps outlined
+In case of corruption or an outage, follow the steps outlined [here]({{< ref "docs/ops/runbook/restoring-rds.md" >}})

 ## How this document works